bihealth/sodar-core/docs/source/app_projectroles_settings.rst

     The number of delegate roles allowed per project.
 The amount is limited to 1 per project if not set, unlimited if set to 0.
-Will be ignored for remote projects synchronized from a source site (int) ``PROJECTROLES_BROWSER_WARNING``
+Will be ignored for remote projects synchronized from a source site (int) ``PROJECTROLES_TITLE_SLUG_MAX_LEN``
+    Maximum length for the project title slug, used as human-friendly alias to access a project.
+Supports values between 15 and 4096.
+``PROJECTROLES_BROWSER_WARNING``
     If true, display a warning to users using Internet Explorer (bool) ``PROJECTROLES_ALLOW_LOCAL_USERS``